Try ECO LLM Try ECO Translate

 We believe that fair, accountable, transparent systems cannot be built on cheap labor.
 Pangeanic applies a fair pay policy to its suppliers, vendors, and employees.
 We recruit talent because it reflects on the service and the quality of products and services our clients receive.

-Our processes are open to our clients and we evangelize them on the use of AI for their applications (machine translation, classification, data for ML, data curation...).
-Understanding the data and processes, we can explain how and why Pangeanic’s technology works and how decisions or output are arrived at by AI.
+• Our processes are open to our clients, and we evangelize them on the use of AI for their applications (machine translation, classification, data for ML, data curation...).
+By understanding the data and processes, we can explain how and why Pangeanic’s technology works and how AI arrives at decisions and outputs.

-Our systems avoid bias from concept to application.
-Our research personnel has worked on R&D on biased publications to detect and eliminate hate speech, and gender or ethnic biases.
-We constantly work with our clients to create gender-balanced data sets, or data sets that are free from toxicity, for example.
+• Our systems avoid bias from concept to application.
+Our research personnel have conducted R&D on biased publications to detect and eliminate hate speech and gender or ethnic biases.
+We constantly work with our clients to create gender-balanced datasets, such as those free of toxicity.

-We build, improve, customize and implement anonymization tools to respect the privacy of individuals in 26 languages.
+• We build, improve, customize, and implement anonymization tools that respect individuals' privacy in 26 languages.
 Pangeanic leads the MAPA Project, supported by the EU, and is now a core part of several anonymization infrastructures.

-One very good example was the involvement of our CEO in the Translating Europe Workshop (TEW) GDPR Report, helping translation professionals to understand GDPR and how to best implement it.
+One very good example was our CEO's involvement in the Translating Europe Workshop (TEW) GDPR Report, which helped translation professionals understand GDPR and how best to implement it.

-After several months of engagement between representatives from translators’ associations, language services personnel, academia, and legal professionals, the group produced a recommendations report that was presented at the Translating Europe Workshop in 2022.
+After several months of engagement among representatives from translators’ associations, language services personnel, academia, and legal professionals, the group produced a report of recommendations that was presented at the Translating Europe Workshop in 2022.

 In the words of Melina Skondra: “Funded by the European Commission Directorate-General for Translation, the Translating Europe Workshop is the first step towards common European GDPR guidelines for the translation and interpreting profession".
 It encompasses the work of a panel of legal and T&I sector experts, an all-day online workshop with T&I professionals, and this summary report.

-The TEW GDPR report outlines key challenges in the implementation and compliance of the GDPR in the translation and interpreting profession, explored and analyzed by the pan-European panel of experts”.
+The TEW GDPR report outlines key challenges in implementing and complying with the GDPR in the translation and interpreting profession, as explored and analyzed by the pan-European panel of experts.

 Congrats to the great team: Stefanie Bogaerts, John Anthony O'Shea LL.B, LL.M, Raisa McNab, Wojciech Woloszyk (Wołoszyk), Małgorzata Dumkiewicz, Paweł Kamocki, Zoe Milak, Manuel Herranz